sappykun/l4d2-ABM2/README.md

 ## Thanks

+Thank you **Ludastar** for reaching out and making a friend.
+It's always a pleasure and your help, suggestions, advice and contributions are valued to no end.
+Thank you for your performance tips for my servers and for the OnEntityCreated/KillEntTimer code contribution in 0.1.36.
+If you don't know Ludastar visit the following 2 works [L4D2 Model Changer](https://forums.alliedmods.net/showthread.php?p=2449184) and [Enhanced Throwables](https://forums.alliedmods.net/showthread.php?p=2413605) and you should hopefully appreciate what you find :)

 Yuge thanks to [MRxSNIPES2](http://steamcommunity.com/id/MRxSNIPES2/) for tirelessly being at the ready when I needed you.
 You certainly went out of your way to help and I salute you!
 A big thanks to [GamingBigFoot](http://steamcommunity.com/id/GamingBigfoot_Official/) for taking the testing of some issues to the next level.
 Making a plugin like this without those extra eyes is hard and I praise you guys for being so kind at helping me out :)

 Thanks to **Kruffty** for trying out ABM on a Windows dedicated server and blowing shit up.
 You scare me but I still love you bro!
 Thanks to **Sheriff Huckleberry** for telling me you're too old for that Linux command line bullshit and that I should implement menus instead.
 Haha.